RobertZetterlund/intro-to-ai/assignment7/report.md

 ![img](fig/q2a.png)

+Using this network, we get that the accuracy on the test dataset after training with 30 epochs is approximately `97.73 %`.

 ### B)

-To find the optimal learning rate, that is, the learning rate that yields the best accuarcy, we try learning rates in the interval between 0.001 and 1.0.
+To find the optimal learning rate, that is, the learning rate that yields the best accuarcy, we try some learning rates in the interval between 0.001 and 1.0.

 ```python
 learningrates = [0.001, 0.005, 0.025, 0.05, 0.1, 0.25, 0.5, 1]